iainsmith/SwiftGherkin/README.md

 SwiftGherkin currently supports swift 4.2 and higher.

+## Adding new tests

+If you add new tests, run `swift test --generate-linuxmain` to make sure they are added to the `XCTestManifests.swift` file.

 ## Versioning Notes

 The `Feature` type conforms to Codable.
 It's likely that the JSON representation will not be compatible between versions.